mmiranda222/.statsuite/content/using-dlm/publish-data.md

 ![Categorise a dataflow](/dotstatsuite-documentation/images/dlm-categorise-dataflow5.png)

-When listing the related structures of a dataflow from the left menu option, the Categorisation(s) is/are also listed as children of the dataflow:
+When listing the related structures of a dataflow from the left menu option, the Categorisation(s) is/are also listed as child(ren) of the dataflow:

 ![Categorise a dataflow](/dotstatsuite-documentation/images/dlm-categorise-dataflow6.png)